Jerry Titus: Background

 Titus was born Gerald Arthur Titus Jr. on October 24, 1928 in Johnson City, New York, to Charlotte Kathryn (nee Burlew) and Gerald Arthur Titus—a year before the stock market crash of the great depression.
 His parents moved through many jobs, including running a dairy farm in Florida.
 The family eventually moved back to New York, his mother working with Grumman Aircraft and his father operating a Sinclair gas station and installing heating and cooling equipment.

 Titus originally became a talented trumpet player, later studying at the Juilliard School of Music in New York City and performing in the band of jazz trombonist Jack Teagarden.

-He eventually changed careers and became an auto mechanic, working at the performance auto shop of car customizer Bill Frick, discovering his talent for driving sports cars, testing vehicles and repairing customers' race cars.
-In 1946 he joined Cad Allard and Studilac Cars as a shop manager for Maserati.
+Titus eventually changed careers and became an auto mechanic, working at the performance auto shop of car customizer Bill Frick, discovering his talent for driving sports cars, testing vehicles and repairing customers' race cars.
+In 1946, he joined Cad Allard and Studilac Cars as a shop manager for Maserati.
 In the later 1950s, Titus became a racer in the amateur Formula Junior series.

 Developing his interest in automotive journalism, Titus wrote his first article for Speed Age in 1954 and was later ghostwriting for Sports Car Illustrated.
 By 1958, he was editor for Foreign Cars Illustrated and Auto Sport, (FCI).
 In 1960, Titus became a member of the editorial staff of Sports Car Graphic (when FCI became Sports Car Graphic).

 After reporting and reviewing sports cars, Titus became a racing program test driver, including for the Bill Thomas Cheetah, and Elva Porsche.
 In 1968, he left Sports Car Graphic and devoted himself full time to racing with the magazine sponsoring him in a factory racing Sunbeam Alpine in 1962 and 1963.

 Titus was a resident of Tarzana, California, when he died in a single car 1970 race practice accident, leaving behind his second wife, Anna, and two sons from a previous marriage, Steven, age 17 (flown in from Vietnam to be at his father's bedside), and Rick age 20, who would later become an automotive journalist and race car driver.